-Once the RISC finds the dsRNA it recognised the guided strand of it, and localize it on the complementary mRNA strand.
+Once the RISC finds the dsRNA, it recognizes the guided strand and localizes it on the complementary mRNA strand.

-The Ago protein present in the complex cuts the hybrid in a middle, followed by the subsequent endo and exonuclease cuts on the same mRNA.
+The ‘Ago’ protein present in the complex cuts the hybrid from the middle, followed by the subsequent endo and exonuclease cuts on the same mRNA.

-The expression of the shRNA can be induced using the plasmid, bacterial vector or viral vectors.
-However, the viral vectors are not recommended due to the risk of infections associated with it.
+The expression of the shRNA can be induced using the plasmid, bacterial vector, or viral vectors.
+However, viral vectors aren’t recommended due to their infectivity.

-In the RNAi pathway, As compared to the siRNA, the shRNA is more effective because of the low mRNA degradation rate and turnover.
+Obviously, the shRNA is more effective than the siRNA because of the low mRNA degradation rate and turnover process.

-The U6 and H1 promoters are commonly used in the expression vectors for specific binding of the RNA pol III because it facilitates a high level of shRNA expression.
+In order to use the RNA pol III, the U6 and H1 promoters are commonly employed in the expression vectors for specific binding of the RNA pol III. unfortunately, promotes like CMV and EF1 aren’t so effective for shRNA expression.

-Once the expression vector penetrated into the host genome the shRNA is transcribed using the polymerase we selected.
+Once the expression vector is constructed, artificial techniques help penetrating it to the host or target genome at where the shRNA gene gets transcribed using the selected polymerase.

 Read more on polymerase: Multifunctional DNA Polymerase: An Overview

-Once the shRNA inserted into the cell, it reverses transcribed into DNA.
+shRNA is inserted into the cell and reverse transcribed into the DNA.

-Note: Drosa is a class 2 ribonuclease III involved in the dsRNA maturation.
+Note: Drosa is a class 2 ribonuclease III enzyme involved in the dsRNA maturation.

-Leaving the passenger strand behind the guided strand guide the complex to the complementary mRNA and binds to it.
+Leaving the passenger strand behind the guided strand guides the complex to the complementary mRNA and binds to it.